10 Day Itinerary Peru: Machu Picchu hike, Cusco, and Lima (2025)

 Peru is a country filled with so much culture, history, incredible hikes, and fascinating ruins that it deserves a minimum of 10 days.
 In fact, we feel that a two-week or 16-day visit would be ideal to see most of the main highlights around Cusco.

-• Experiencing the food and art scene in Lima
+- Experiencing the food and art scene in Lima (We did this super-fun food tour!)

 Day 1: Arrival in Lima + flight to Cusco + Cooking class

 The majority of international flights arrive at Jorge Chavez International Airport in Lima, Peru’s capital.
-Rather than spending the day in Lima, we suggest staying at the airport and catching the next direct flight to Cusco.
-The reason for this is that traffic in Lima is pretty bad, and reaching the main neighbourhoods of Miraflores or Barranco can take close to 1 hour
+Rather than spending the day in Lima, we suggest waiting at the airport and catching the next direct flight to Cusco.
+The reason for this is that traffic in Lima is pretty bad, and reaching the main neighbourhoods of Miraflores or Barranco can take close to 1 hour.

 Luckily, there are flights departing from Lima to Cusco practically every hour, making it convenient to reach your destination.